BendingSpoons/katana-swift/ReKatana/README.md

 - Add Saga System
 - Add Action Syatem
 - Documentation
+- Remove duplicated typealiases.
+They have been added because of [this](https://bugs.swift.org/browse/SR-1889) bug

 ### TODO from JS Experience
 - Analyze how we can automatize edge cases such as text input